work7z/LafTools/README.md

 You may wonder why we are determined to develop this toolbox if there are numerous online tools available on the Internet.

-Indeed, most tools we have provided can be easily found on the Internet, such as codec, formatter, translation, QR Code, etc… However, it’s not the simplest and quickest approach to use these tools, in other words, not the most comfortable and efficient way.
+Indeed, most tools we have provided can be easily found on the Internet, such as codec, formatter, translation, QR Code, etc… However, it’s not the most comfortable and efficient approach to use these tools.

 Have you ever met the below issues while using those online tools?